 (As if current medication is not already enough!)No, but jokes aside, the medical department is introducing more medicine for diabetics in the market.
 This includes insulin that is long lasting which, is typically used only once a day.
 Alongside there’s also insulin that can be inhaled (not injectable) and works rapidly.
 (Yay!
 No more needles.)
 Of course, different types of insulin, suit different people, and so if you are interested in trying something different and knowing whether it works for you, speak to your health care provider.

 Along with standard blood testing, continuous glucose monitoring (CGM) is becoming a trend in diabetic patients, to track glucose levels in people who use insulin.
 Typically the standard method involves pricking your finger and getting the blood onto a test strip.
 Then it is inserted into a glucose meter that measures the glucose levels.

 Continuous glucose monitoring involves placing a tiny sensor beneath the skin which, measure glucose levels at all times.
 You are then able to see the results on a handheld wireless monitor.
 If the blood sugar levels become too high or drop too low, the system can send alarms to inform you.
 Though continuous glucose monitoring is a great asset in diabetic patient management, it measures only an approximation of the actual blood value.
-As a result, patients still have to follow up with standard glucose monitoring testing in order to get more reliable results.
-While CGM is FDA approved, it is not approved as a replacement for finger-stick testing and they don’t provide accurate enough results.

 4. Continued Insurance Challenge